waifuvault/waifuVault-python-api/README.md

 This API contains 4 interactions:

-1. Upload
+1. Upload File
-2. Delete
+2. Get file Info
-3. Get file info
+3. Delete File
-4. Get file
+4. Get File

 The package is namespaced to `waifuvault`, so to import it, simply: